AndreHolzer/MAGsearcher_dokumentation/docs/index.md

 ## Overview

-This page provides an introduction to the metagenomic querying tool [MAGsearcher](https://github.com/AndreHolzer/MAGsearcher) which allows for fast and accurate predictions of single proteins and whole metabolmic pathways.
-While the tool is currently still under active develoment, this documentation is created for the release of the software (v1.0) and will be updated alongside newer versions.
+This page provides an introduction to the metagenomic querying tool [MAGsearcher](https://github.com/AndreHolzer/MAGsearcher) which allows for fast and accurate predictions of single proteins and whole metabolic pathways.
+While the tool is still under active develoment, this documentation is created for the release of the software (v1.0) and will be updated alongside newer versions.

 ## Content